 Due to the constantly changing present situation, the Company needs to have good management and appropriate corporate risk management, which will assist the corporation's operations to proceed toward the set objectives and goals.
 The Board of Directors has placed great importance on risk management.
 As such, it has defined a clear risk management policy framework and operation guidelines as practices for the Company employees.
-Relevant departments, such as the risk management department, internal audit department, and risk owner department, collaborate with one another to ensure that the risk management systematically proceeds in the same direction throughout the corporation, is efficient and effective, covers all significant risk issues of the Company, and have a system to track and review operational results of risk management to keep a watchful eye on new risks that may that would happen in the event of a risk to a manageable level
+Relevant departments, such as the risk management department, internal audit department, and risk owner department, collaborate with one another to ensure that the risk management systematically proceeds in the same direction throughout the corporation, is efficient and effective, covers all significant risk issues of the Company, and have a system to track and review operational results of risk management to keep a watchful eye on new risks that may happen at all times.
+This is to reduce the possibility of losses that would happen in the event of a risk to a manageable level and/or create new business opportunities for the Company.